scitran/client/Gears.md

   * executing the program to produce results
   * placing the result and parameters into the database for scientific transparency and reproducibility

-To support reproducible research, Gears are usually built around programs stored in a [docker container](https://www.docker.com/what-docker).
+Gears are usually built around programs stored in a [docker container](https://www.docker.com/what-docker).
 This is a tool that Docker containers wrap the analysis program in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
 This guarantees that it will always run the same, regardless of the environment it is running in.
+This supports a main goal of this project:  Reproducible research.

 Gears will be available within the web browser via an easy-to-use graphic interface (pulldown menus and forms to set the parameters).
 There will be a Flywheel system for managing Gear execution and storing results from the web interface.
 The code here shows how you can execute and manage gears from within Matlab.